 I used a quality frying pan, like this one which is available from Amazon.

 This rich and tasty Chicken Marsala can be served a number of ways.

-- Serve with a medium portion (100 g) of mashed potatoes or new potatoes for an extra 2 Smart Points
+- Serve with a small portion of mashed potatoes or new potatoes.

-- For no extra Smart Points you could serve with mashed butternut squash
+- For no extra Smart Points you could serve with this Roasted Butternut Squash Mash.

 Chicken Marsala | Weight Watchers